Get Started With Naive Bayes Algorithm: Theory & Implementation

-Let’s understand the concept of the Naive Bayes Theorem through an example.
-We are taking a dataset of employees in a company, our aim is to create a model to find whether a person is going to the office by driving or walking using salary and age of the person.
+Let’s understand the concept of the Naive Bayes Theorem and how it works through an example.
+We are taking a case study in which we have the dataset of employees in a company, our aim is to create a model to find whether a person is going to the office by driving or walking using the salary and age of the person.

-In the above, we can see 30 data points in which red points belong to those who are walking and green belongs to those who are driving.
-Now let’s add a new data point into it.
+In the above image, we can see 30 data points in which red points belong to those who are walking and green belong to those who are driving.
+Now let’s add a new data point to it.
 Our aim is to find the category that the new point belongs to.

 Now we can find the posterior probability using the Bayes theorem,

-Let’s start the programming by importing essential libraries required
+Let’s start the programming by importing the essential libraries required.

 import numpy as np import matplotlib.pyplot as plt import pandas as pd import sklearn